 With a growing focus on corporate responsibility and sustainability, the proper handling and disposal of waste streams are critical.
 This is especially true for all oil- and gas-related businesses.
 Operators must ensure both regulatory compliance and protect assets, personnel, and the environment.

-Because produced water from hydraulic fracturing contains chemicals that are potentially toxic, they cannot be exposed to freshwater ponds or groundwater.
+Because produced water from hydraulic fracturing contains potentially toxic chemicals, they cannot be exposed to freshwater ponds or groundwater.
 Furthermore, government and industry regulations require the water to be disposed of in an approved and effective manner.

 Deep well underground injection has become a popular method for the disposal of fracturing fluids and other substances from shale oil and gas extraction operations.
 The produced water is deposited into deep geologic structures, many of which have trapped brine for millions of years.